jannis-kiriasis/digibooking/README.md

 There is a good demand worldwide for hotel, B&B and rental businesses marketing.

 Just look at Google Ads keyword planner data.
 In the UK only there are 1k monthly searches for “hotel marketing agency”.
-This doesn’t include variation of the keyphrase and keywords for associated services such as “hotel seo services” or “hotel digital marketing agency”.
+This doesn’t include variations of the keyphrase and keywords for associated services such as “hotel SEO services” or “hotel digital marketing agency”.

-Google “Hotel marketing agency” and you’ll find million of results.
+Google “Hotel marketing agency” and you’ll find millions of results.
 Literally.

 ![Hotel marketing agency](./README-files/hotel-marketing-search-results.png)

 In the past, tourists used to explore and book their holidays by going to physical travel agents.

-Today, holiday makers book online on the many Online Travel Agents (OTAs) available (booking.com, hotels.com etc).
+Today, holidaymakers book online on the many Online Travel Agents (OTAs) available (booking.com, hotels.com etc).

 Hotel managers had to learn how to use OTAs, generate online direct bookings and manage all the digital marketing channels to remain competitive.